 - Document any encounter in case your access to a public place with your service dog has been denied.
 Call the attention of ADA or your local police department.

 Just a simple warning, you can buy online service animal certifications for your dog.
 However, please be reminded that these papers do not give you and your dog any greater rights.
-Also, these may not serve as proof that your dog is a service animal as well.
+Also, these do not serve as proof that your dog is a service animal as well.
 It is crucial to know that it is a federal crime to have those fake service dog papers and trying to pass off your dog.
-Better comply to the state and federal laws to prevent dangers to you, your dog, and to the public.
+It’s better comply to the state and federal laws to prevent dangers to you, your dog, and to the public.